 Targeting Wildlife Services

-OUR CAMPAIGN TO SAVE SPECIES FROM A ROGUE FEDERAL AGENCY ACTING FOR PRIVATE INTERESTS
+OUR CAMPAIGN TO REIN IN A ROGUE FEDERAL PROGRAM KILLING WILDLIFE FOR PRIVATE INTERESTS

-A little-known agency known as “Wildlife Services,” a unit of the U.S. Department of Agriculture, is secretive for a reason: Its actions are incredibly, unacceptably and illegally brutal and inhumane to animals, from familiar wildlife to endangered species — and even people's pets.
+A program known as “Wildlife Services,” a unit of the U.S. Department of Agriculture, has long operated secretively for a reason: Its actions are incredibly brutal and inhumane to animals, from familiar wildlife to endangered species — and even people's pets.

-This agency has been killing as many as 3 million native animals every year — including coyotes, bears, beavers, wolves, otters, foxes, prairie dogs, mountain lions, birds and other animals — without any oversight, accountability or requirement to disclose its activities to the public.
-The agency contributed to the decline of gray wolves, Mexican wolves, black-footed ferrets, black-tailed prairie dogs, and other imperiled species during the first half of the 1900s, and continues to impede their recovery today.
+This program has been known to kill more than a million native animals every year — including coyotes, bears, beavers, wolves, otters, foxes, prairie dogs, mountain lions and birds — without any oversight, accountability or requirement to disclose its activities to the public.
+The program has contributed to the decline of gray wolves, Mexican wolves, black-footed ferrets, black-tailed prairie dogs and other imperiled species during the first half of the 1900s, and it continues to impede their recovery today.

 Many of these animals are carnivores at the top of the food chain, critical to overall ecosystem health.
 They include endangered species and, largely, animals that agribusiness interests consider undesirable — as well as many animals that aren't intended targets of the program.
 For a century Wildlife Services has destroyed these creatures on behalf of corporate interests without explaining to the public what it's doing or where, the methods it's using, on whose behalf it's acting, or why.